0xricksanchez/like-dbg/configs/kernel_configs/README.md

-# This could be a place to store kernel configurations you want to use
+# README
-# for building specific Kernel versions
+This could be a place to store kernel configurations you want to use for building specific Kernel versions